diefenbach/django-lfc/docs/introduction/concepts.rst

 * Overview

-  All assigned sub objects are displayed as a list.
-The first image of the sub objects (if there is one) is displayed.
+  All sub pages are displayed as a list.
+The first image of the sub pages (if there is one) is displayed as thumbnail top left, the text flows aroung the image.

 Portlets
 --------